-This page contains basic information about restraining order violations in Nevada.
+In this article, our Las Vegas criminal defense attorneys provide basic information about restraining order violations in Nevada under NRS 33.100.
 Keep reading to learn more about its definition, possible defenses, and the penalties a conviction carries.

-What is a protection order violation in Las Vegas, Nevada?
+What a protection order violation is in Las Vegas, Nevada under NRS 33.100

 A protection order violation is when the "adverse party" to a restraining order defies the rules in the order.
 A common example is an ex-boyfriend going to his ex-girlfriend's house even though the court had granted her a restraining order requiring the ex-boyfriend (the "adverse party") to stay away from her residence.